Punjab FC ride Aser Dipanda Dicka hat-trick to down NEROCA FC | Goal.com

 Punjab FC ride Aser Dipanda Dicka hat-trick to down NEROCA FC

-Punjab FC make a dramatic comeback to beat NEROCA FC 3-2 in their 10th match of the I-League 2019-20 season on Wednesday at the Guru Nanak Stadium, Ludhiana.
+Punjab FC made a dramatic comeback to beat NEROCA FC 3-2 in their 10th match of the I-League 2019-20 season on Wednesday at the Guru Nanak Stadium, Ludhiana.

 Aser Dipanda Dicka scored a hat-trick (27', 43' and 89') to seal a memorable win for the home side.
 Varun Thokchom (4') and Philip Adjah (20') scored the consolation goals for the visitors.